-D (Policy/ Main Modification Ref Paragraph Wording New sites will be: (a) distributed in a dispersed pattern around settlements; (b) located close to facilities; (c) of varying sizes, not normally exceeding a site capacity of 15 pitches; (d) planned to allow for part occupation initially, allowing subsequent growth to full site capacity; and (e) designed to a high standard with: (i) an open frontage similar to other forms of housing; and (ii) landscaping or other physical features to provide an appropriate setting and relationship to existing residential areas.
+Ref Main Modification Wording Implications for SA & HRA Supplementary Planning Document.
+MM16 CS22 Gypsy and Traveller pitches The target for new pitches will be set according to the most recent Gypsy and Traveller Needs Assessment agreed by the Council.
+The target will be progressively met through the provision and management of new sites.
+New sites will be: Gypsy and Traveller Needs Assessment agreed by the Council.
+The target will be progressively met through the provision and management of new sites.
+Greater clarity provided for meeting the needs of the gypsy and traveller communities.
+Positive (a) distributed iff a dispersed pattern around settlements, (b) located close to facilities; (c) of varying sizes, not normally exceeding a site capacity of 15 pitches; (d) planned to allow for part occupation initially, allowing subsequent growth to full site capacity; and (e) designed to a high standard with: (i) an open frontage similar to other forms of housing; and (ii) landscaping or other physical features to provide an appropriate setting and relationship to existing residential areas.
 Priority will be given to the provision of sites which are defined on the Proposals Map.
-If other proposals come forward, they will be judged on the basis of the need for that provision.
+If other proposals come forward, they will be judged on the basis of the need for that provision. implications for SA14 (Equality) however, no update to the original findings of the SA required.
+No implications for HRA.
 Any new transit pitches should also: (a) achieve good access to the M1 or A41 main roads; and (b) minimise potential disturbance to adjoining occupiers.
 MM17 15.3 Social infrastructure clarification New paragraph after 15.3 The Government asks councils to plan positively for the provision and use of shared space and social infrastructure (facilities and services).
-The Council will therefore be guided by the relevant
+The Council will Positive implications for SA16 (Community identity) however,